-\begin{remark} Klein points out that the essential structure defining a geometry is the group structure (emphasis in the original text) \cite{klein1872ErlangenProgram}: \begin{quote} \emph{But as long as we base our geometrical investigation upon the same group of transformations, the substance of the geometry remains unchanged.} [...]
-The essential thing is, then, the group of transformations; the number of dimensions to be assigned to a manifoldness appears of secondary importance. \end{quote}
+\begin{remark} Klein points out that the essential structure defining a geometry is the group structure (emphasis in the original text) \citep{klein1872ErlangenProgram}: \begin{fquote} \emph{But as long as we base our geometrical investigation upon the same group of transformations, the substance of the geometry remains unchanged.} [...]
+The essential thing is, then, the group of transformations; the number of dimensions to be assigned to a manifoldness appears of secondary importance. \end{fquote}

-But the action of the Euclidean group on the set $\mc{T}$ of triangles in plane is determined by its action on the plane $\R^2$, which provides the \emph{standard} or \emph{defining representation} of the Euclidean group.
-So $\R^2$ retains its fundamental character, despite the existence of other associated representations of higher dimension.
-Klein uses more types of manifolds associated to space, in particular consisting of lines, planes, curves or surfaces, following ideas introduced by Pl\"ucker and Grassmann.
+But the action of the Euclidean group on the set $\mc{T}$ of triangles in the plane is determined by its action on the plane $\R^2$, which provides the standard or defining representation of the Euclidean group.
+Therefore, $\R^2$ retains its fundamental character despite the existence of other associated representations in higher dimensions.
+Klein gives as examples more types of manifolds associated with space, in particular those consisting of lines, planes, curves, or surfaces, following ideas introduced by Pl\"ucker and Grassmann. \end{remark}